Museo del Caracol

 The Museo del Caracol (lit.
-Snail Museum) is a Mexican history museum, at the bottom of the access ramp to the Castillo de Chapultepec in Mexico City.
-The “Snail Museum” is a spiral shaped building designed by the architect Pedro Ramirez Vazquez.
-The director is Patricia Torres Aguilar Ugarte.
-It is open from Tuesday to Thursday from 9:00 to 16:45.
+Snail Museum) is a history museum, in Chapultepec Park, Mexico City.
+It's an educational museum featuring exhibitions made up of dioramas, mock-ups, illustrations, reproductions and models of scenes showcasing key moments of Mexico's History, from the Independence era to the Mexican Revolution.

+It's official name is Galería de Historia: La lucha del pueblo mexicano por su libertad, but the spiral shaped building gave rise to the nickname Snail Museum, by which it's known today.
+It's located at the bottom of the access ramp to the Castillo de Chapultepec in Mexico City, on top of the Chapultepec Hill.

+The building was designed by renowned architect Pedro Ramirez Vazquez.
+The project was commissioned to commemorate the 150th anniversary of the Mexican Revolution.
+It opened to the public on November 21, 1960.

 Building

 Each of the exhibition halls are found around a central tower.

 One of the most important pieces of the museum is the bronze handrail of the main stairs.
 It was made by the muralist José Chávez Morado and represents the fusion of two cultures (European and indigenous).

 To symbolize the colors of the Mexican flag, Chávez Morado covered with red tezontle the walls of the main tower, built the header of the constitution showcase with green marble, and placed white marble on the floor.